 80% of traffic on the Internet comes through video.
 That’s a tremendous amount of traffic—which you can tap into in order to help promote your brand.

 To date, some of the largest brands, including Progressive, Facebook and Google Earth, have invested heavily in video marketing campaigns on YouTube.
 Even smaller brands can leverage the power of this video network, though they’ll need to set clear goals and develop an organized approach to construct campaigns that result in a positive ROI.

 Brands have been increasing their marketing spend on YouTube ads.
-For example, Walmart spent $600,000 on YouTube ads in Q1 of 2015.
+For example, Walmart spent $600,000 on YouTube ads in one quarter.
 By Q4, that number had grown to over $2.5 million.
 This makes sense, given that:

 - YouTube conversions consistently outperform those on other social networking sites: the average conversion rate on YouTube is 14%, whereas it’s just 10% on Facebook.